-Also the nextpicture is from the train: It shows the northern signal box and the old goods shed at Paekakariki, today occupied by Steam Incorporated.
+Also the next picture was taken from the train: It shows the northern signal box and the old goods shed at Paekakariki, today occupied by Steam Incorporated.
 At Paekakariki, the 1500 V electrification out of Wellington ends (the 25 kV electrification of the North Island Main Trunk begins at Palmerston North).
 The signal box, according to Kelerei, is now at the southern end of the platform at Paekakariki (the other box has been moved to Ohakune, where it stands opposite the station building):

 Signal box and goods shed, Paekakariki, September 1992

-A little further on, already north of Palmerston North, our Overlander drives through New Zealand forests:
+A little further on, already north of Palmerston North, our Overlander drives through dense New Zealand forests:

 NZR DX 5425 and DF 6219 mit dem Overlander, wo?, September 1992